 - Loose lids

 You can help us!
 Residents who live in Avon, Brownsburg, Clayton, Danville, Plainfield, and Pittsboro are encouraged to subscribe to curbside recycling.
 For less than $10 per month, recyclables will be picked up at your home.
-This will save you time and fuel and will allow more space at the Recycling Drop-off Centers for those residents who don’t have curbside recycling as an option where they live.
+This will save you time and fuel and allow more space at the Recycling Drop-off Centers for those residents who don’t have curbside recycling as an option where they live.